Practice

 Lacanian Orientation

-Further information about the Lacanian Orientation may be accessed through the websites of the NLS (https://www.amp-nls.org) and the WAP (www.wapol.org).
+Information about the Lacanian Orientation may be accessed through the websites of the New Lacanian School (https://www.amp-nls.org) and the World Association of Psychoanalysis (https://www.association-mondiale-psychanalyse.org/en/accueil/)